-This week is all about the burger, and Dallas certainly has no shortage of the delicacy.
+Dallas has no shortage of the delicacy that is a burger.
 What makes a perfect burger is the flavor of the beef, and freshness of the bun, and toppings.
 A burger should develop a nice sear to trap all the juices inside.
 Pressing a burger releases all of its flavor and makes the burger dry and ends up crumbling.
 The toppings are just as important as the cooking process.
 Using fresh lettuce, tomatoes, and onions help bring a crisp texture and flavor depth that makes your burger scream fresh.
 To add more depth a spread or sauce needs to compliment the other toppings without making the burger too messy or all you have is a excessive use of napkins.
 Innovative burger toppings just makes the flavor depth more interesting you just need to keep them in check because there is such a thing as “too much of a good thing.”

 Today we examine Dallas restaurants that create a fantastic burger.
 These are all mostly chef-driven and not from one of our favorite burger joints, fo that list look here.

 The list is in no order except the first one is definitely our favorite.
 Availability is mostly available during the health crisis.
 Feel free to reach out and try these burger.